lcbc-epfl/data_management/doc/good_practices.rst

 * **Organize and describe your data.**

-    * Follow the recommended folder structure and naming conventions (to be added).
+    * Follow the recommended folder structure and naming conventions (ref:`data-organization-structure`.).
-    * Describe your data extensively (e.g. using README files).
+    * Describe your data with sufficient metadata, use our README generator to help you create metadata faster (ref:`writing-readme`.).

 * **Publish your data.**